Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/moisture-sensor-kit.md

 ## Losant Setup

-In this section, you’ll register for a Losant account, create your application, and add the device for your builder kit.
+In this section, you’ll register for a Losant account, create your application, and add the device for your moisture sensor kit.

 ### Create Account